Dr. Edmund Pries

 Edmund Pries was born into a refugee family.
 His parents were born in Ukraine/USSR, Edmund was born in Paraguay, and all six of his younger siblings were born in Winnipeg, Manitoba.
 Being born into a globalized family environment helped him understand that education and knowledge (both classroom-learned and experientially acquired) are among the most transportable “assets” available to people and provide an opportunity to enter into global discourse wherever one settles.
 They also help a person to become a true global citizen.

-Edmund has worked several careers simultaneously or successively throughout his life, as a member of the clergy, as the founder / owner of a successful business, and as a university instructor and academic.
+Edmund has worked several careers simultaneously or successively throughout his life, as a member of the clergy, as the founder / owner of successful businesses, and as a university instructor and academic.
 He continues to research, write and present papers at conferences -- and he enjoys teaching and being in a classroom with students.
 In 2011, Edmund was awarded the Wilfrid Laurier University Award for Teaching Excellence. (http://www.ustream.tv/recorded/15244523 Response address begins at minute 26:38.)

 Edmund has also served as chair of a university college board and as consultant for the founding of a new university in Brantford (the future Laurier Brantford).
-Edmund currently serves on the executive of the Peace and Justice Studies Association (of North America) as Treasurer and is a member of several other academic research societies.
+Edmund currently serves on the executive of the Peace and Justice Studies Association (www.peacejusticestudies.org) as Treasurer and is a member of several other academic research societies.
+He is also on the advisory board of Summit: The Sustainable Mountain Development and Conflict Transformation Database.

 Selected Recent Conference Presentations: